Elizabeth II: Diamond Jubilee and milestones

 On 21 December 2007, Elizabeth surpassed her great-great-grandmother, Queen Victoria, to become the longest-lived British monarch, and she became the longest-reigning British monarch and longest-reigning queen regnant and female head of state in the world on 9 September 2015.
 She became the oldest living monarch after the death of King Abdullah of Saudi Arabia on 23 January 2015.
 She later became the longest-reigning current monarch and the longest-serving current head of state following the death of King Bhumibol Adulyadej of Thailand on 13 October 2016, and the oldest current head of state on the resignation of Robert Mugabe of Zimbabwe on 21 November 2017.
 On 6 February 2017, she became the first British monarch to commemorate a sapphire jubilee, and on 20 November that year, she was the first British monarch to celebrate a platinum wedding anniversary.
-Philip had retired from his official duties as the Queen's consort in August 2017.
+Philip had retired from his official duties as Elizabeth's consort in August 2017.